marutiiiii/SuRaksha-Cyber-Hackathon-2.0/README.md

 3. *Note:* On first launch, the application will download necessary offline AI models and initialize the local database.
 This may take a few moments.
 4. Once loaded, the interactive dashboard will open automatically.

-For detailed instructions and troubleshooting, please see our [Installation Guide](./INSTALLATION_GUIDE.md).

 ### For Developers (Source Setup)